Japan vows to improve border checks, bail after Ghosn flight

-TOKYO (AP) - Japan’s justice minister vowed Monday to strengthen border departure checks and review bail conditions after Nissan’s former chairman, Carlos Ghosn, fled the country.
+TOKYO (AP) - Japan’s justice minister vowed Monday to strengthen border departure checks and review bail conditions after Nissan’s former chairman, Carlos Ghosn, fled the country despite the stringent surveillance imposed as a condition of his release.

 Masako Mori told reporters at a news conference the ministry has already acted to prevent a recurrence but declined to give details.
+Speaking a week after Ghosn showed up in Lebanon, due to the New Year holidays in Japan, she defended the judicial system that he fled, insisting he would not get a fair hearing.

 She was asked about reports that Ghosn had hidden in a box and that baggage checks at a regional airport might have been insufficient.

-Ghosn skipped bail while awaiting trial on various financial misconduct allegations and later said from Lebanon that he did it to escape injustice.
+Ghosn, who was chairman of Nissan-Renault-Mitsubishi at the time of his arrest, skipped bail while awaiting trial on various financial misconduct allegations and later said from Lebanon that he did it to escape injustice.

 Mori declined to say who might be held responsible for such a high-profile flight, stressing it was still under investigation.